-On April 10,2017 Tim Collins from Chapel Hill News & Views and Villa Rica News & Views had the opportunity to interview Chubby Checker.
-He was a lot of fun to talk to.
+On April 10,2017 Chubby Checker interviewed with Tim Collins from News & Views.
+Chubby was a lot of fun to talk to.
 Definitely a living legend!
 Here is a transcript of the full interview:

 Tim: Nice.
 You’re not that far away from us.
 You live in South Carolina don’t you?

 Chubby Checker: Well, according to you guys that’s north for you.
 Someone in Alabama says, “I’m from South Carolina” they say, “oh, that’s too far north for us.”

 Tim: I know.
 Hey, I’m really appreciative to you taking the time to talk to me and it’s really an honor to speak to you.